danielbeeke/tabledrag/README.md

 ## The validation trick

-When dragging, all the user actions are first applied to a copy of the table.
+When dragging, the reactions are saved in functions as an operation.
+This operation is simulated on a copy of the table.
-That copy is converted to an array of data so the validation plugins/events can do their validations.
+That table is passed on to the event listeners. if validated by the implementation of the plugin the operations are run again but this time on the real table.

 ## How to use